Simicart/rn-ecommerce-simiconnector/src/component/form/README.md

 * If you want to have CustomComponent but not related to Form (ex: decorator, ads), pass in `optOut`, that component will not appear in form values when submit.

 * To write `validateObject`, it is a yup object, with keys as key in formShape.
+`validationObject` will override existing validation if they have the same key.

 ### How it works